erhathaway/router-primitives/README.md

 If you work on a platform where there is no concept of a URL, you can still use this library.
 The URL is simply managed serialized state - which is platform aware and configurable!

-Also, if you find that you want to a new type of primitive, you can easily define one using a [template](#custom-primitives).
+Also, if you find that you want a new type of primitive, you can easily define one using a [template](#custom-primitives).
 In essence, a template describes how you serialize data to the URL, and how serialized data from the URL (namespaced to a router instance) affects the state of a router.

 Finally, Router Primitives is platform agnostic.
 This means that you can use the same router code for various frameworks and platforms.
 Currently, bindings exist for **[Mobx](https://github.com/erhathaway/recursive-router-mobx)**, and **[React](https://github.com/erhathaway/router-primitives-react)**.